UKCloud/documentation/articles/azure/azs-how-create-service-principals.md

 2. Select the subscription to assign the application to.

     ![Microsoft Azure new role 1](images/azs-portal-new-role1.png)

 3. Select **Access Control (IAM)** for the subscription then click **Add**.

     ![Microsoft Azure new role 2](images/azs-portal-new-role2.png)

 4. From the **Role** list, select the role you want to assign to the application and then from the **Select** list, find and select your application.

     ![Microsoft Azure new role 3](images/azs-portal-new-role3.png)

 5. Click **OK** to finish assigning the role.
-You can see your application in the list of users assigned to a role for that scope.
+You will now be able to see your application in the list of users assigned to a role for that scope.

-Now that you've created a service principal and assigned a role, your application can access Azure Stack resources.

 ## Feedback